 Here you can find more information about the Station in Leoben (German).

-Click here for the homepage of the Long Night of Research 2022 (German).
+Click here for the website of the Long Night of Research 2022 (German).